Science, technology, engineering, and mathematics: LGBTQ+

 People identifying within the group LGBTQ+ have faced discrimination in STEM fields throughout history.
-Few were openly queer in STEM; however, a couple of well-known people are Alan Turing, the father of computer science, and Sara Josephine Baker, American physician and public-health leader.
+Few were openly queer in STEM; however, a couple of well-known people are Alan Turing, the father of computer science, and Sara Josephine Baker, an American physician and public-health leader.

 Despite recent changes in attitudes towards LGBTQ+ people, discrimination still permeates throughout STEM fields.
-A recent study has shown that gay men are less likely to have completed a bachelor's degree in a STEM field and to work in a STEM occupation.
-Along with this, those of sexual minorities overall have been shown to be less likely to remain in STEM majors throughout college.
-Another study concluded that queer people are more likely to experience exclusion, harassment and other negative impacts while in a STEM career while also having fewer opportunities and resources available to them.
+A recent study has shown that sexual minority students were less likely to have completed a bachelor's degree in a STEM field, having opted to switch their major.
+Those that remained in a STEM field were however more likely to participate in undergraduate research programs.
+According to the study sexual minorities did show higher overall retention rates within STEM related fields as compared to heterosexual women.
+Another study concluded that queer people are more likely to experience exclusion, harassment, and other negative impacts while in a STEM career while also having fewer opportunities and resources available to them.

 Multiple programs and institutions are working towards increasing the inclusion and acceptance of LGBTQ+ people in STEM.
 In the US, the National Organization of Gay and Lesbian Scientists and Technical Professionals (NOGLSTP) has organized people to address homophobia since the 1980s and now promotes activism and support for queer scientists.
 Other programs, including 500 Queer Scientists and Pride in STEM, function as visibility campaigns for LGBTQ+ people in STEM worldwide.